- Module Code:

 - The course is application oriented.
 Accordingly, the emphasis will be on application of techniques for policy analysis and will not be overly concerned with mathematical proofs.
 The course also aims to provide students with the ability to use econometric software in an effective manner

-By the end of the course the students will have developed the necessary skills needed for empirical research using modern econometrics techniques.
-Through their computer based assignments they will be also trained in conducting research using primary data.
+- By the end of the course the students will have developed the necessary skills needed for empirical research using econometrics techniques.
+Through their computer based assignments they will be also trained in conducting research using secondary data.
 The students will also deepen their other transferable skills such as written communication, teamwork, numeracy, computer literacy, problem solving and analytical skills.

 Method of assessment